charupraneeth/verser/README.md

   - Click Generate New Private Key, then confirm by clicking Generate Key.

-  - To use the firebase admin SDK download a private key by following the below instructions

-  - In the Firebase console, open Settings > Service Accounts.

-  - Click Generate New Private Key, then confirm by clicking Generate Key.

   - Securely store the JSON file containing the key in the functions directory and rename it as service-account.json

 ### Install dependencies